GICSAFePhD/RailML/Layouts/Example_7/Readme.md

 - **Simplification by vertical inheritance**

-    Vertical inheritance was applied when the B signals of the Sw03 and Sw02 were moved to the signals H16 y H22, respectably.
-These signals B, apparently were not created, because of the RNA when analysing the switches, applying Algorithm 8 explained in section IV.
-SIGNALLING SIMPLIFICATION of [1], literal A.
+    Vertical inheritance was applied when the B signals between Sw10 and Sw14 were moved to the signals H15 y H16, respectably.
+These signals B were not created, because the RNA applied Algorithm 8 explained in section IV.
+SIGNALLING SIMPLIFICATION of [1], literal A. It also moves signal C for Sw10 to H20.

 - **Simplification by horizontal inheritance**

-    The simplified signals due to horizontal inheritance are follows: L03, L05, X07, X08, C13, C17 and C20.
-Signal L03 was deleted due this was nearby of signal P09, and have the same direction and orientation.
-The same situation occurs between signals L05 and P12; between signals C17 and P11; and between signals C20 and T02.
+    The simplified signals due to horizontal inheritance are follows: C13, S19 amd B12.
+Signal L03 and S19 were deleted due this was nearby of signal H20, with the same direction and orientation.
+The same situation occurs between signals B12 and T04.
 In all cases, is applied Algorithm 9 (described in section IV.
 SIGNALLING SIMPLIFICATION of [1]).
 This algorithm was designed to avoid collisions by considering nearby objects as one single object, and generating signals according to the leftmost and rightmost railway element in the new single object.

-    Finally, signals X08 and X09 were deleted due to horizontal inheritance between signals S18 and S15, respectably.
-In this case, the priority of S18 and S15 were superior, as explained in section IV.
+    The priority of the surviving signals were higher than the replaced signals, as explained in section IV.
 SIGNALLING SIMPLIFICATION of [1], literal B.

 ### G. Export a resulting railway layout description